-When a merchant account provider offers tools like these, benefits more than outweigh the inherent costs associated with processing credit cards.
-We’ll show you what to look for and how to set up a merchant account for credit card payments so that you can find the right fit for your small business.
+Need a trustworthy merchant account for credit card processing?
+In this article, we'll show you what to look for and how to set up a merchant account for credit card payments that is the right fit for your business.

 Table of Contents

 - Why Do You Need A Merchant Account?

 - How Hard Is It To Get A Merchant Account?

 - How Much Does Setting Up A Merchant Account Cost?

 - How To Open A Merchant Account In 7 Simple Steps

 - 3 Tips For Finding A Great Merchant Account Provider